isamu-isozaki/teamai_test/sales-qualification-questions/index.html.md

     * Are you looking to bring one division of your company on to EE?
         - If only a group, what is preventing you from bringing on the entire company at this time?

 1. Opportunity Development Questions (Goal: develop their implicit and explicit needs.
-Why they must make a decision)
+Why they must make a decision/index.html.md)
     * How important is increased security/authentication for you and your company?
 For example, Two factor LDAP authentication
     * How important would it be to assign different user levels for team members to only be able to access certain areas of the source code?
     * Do you need to work with large binary files?